 On this list of no-no’s were:

 Unpasteurized dairy products, alcohol, caffeinated drinks, under-cooked meats, fish and eggs.
-Deli meats, cured meats, or cold leftovers of any kind are also forbidden.
+Deli meats, cured meats, and cold leftovers of any kind are also forbidden.

-Avoiding all these items in my new home is a challenge because consuming them was the very benefit I was most looking forward to as I moved to this delicious city.
+Avoiding many of these items in my new home is a challenge because consuming them was the very benefit I was most looking forward to as I moved to this delicious city.
 And now I must practice a sensei-like willpower to protect my unborn child.

 I must abstain from that addictive French cheese and say no to cafe au lait.
 Nor shall I indulge in any charcuterie, devour any steak tartare, or slurp up most egg dishes.
 Even many deserts are off limits as they often violate the terms above (and below).
 Oh and… French wine!